yb172/deploydocus/README.md

 In order for this thing to work, following things are needed to be configured on Google cloud:
  * For [`google-github-actions/auth@v2`](https://github.com/google-github-actions/auth) (see setup instructions [here](https://github.com/google-github-actions/auth?tab=readme-ov-file#preferred-direct-workload-identity-federation))
    * IAM: Workload identity pool (`deploydocus`)
-   * IAM: Workload identity pool provider (`deploydocus-provider`, used in actions config: `projects/555983195874/locations/global/workloadIdentityPools/deploydocus/providers/deploydocus-provider`)
+   * IAM: Workload identity pool provider (`deploydocus-provider`, used in actions config, passed as a secret `WORKLOAD_IDENTITY_PROVIDER`)
-   * IAM: Service account for deployment (`deploydocus-github@windy-orb-218701.iam.gserviceaccount.com`) with bindings
+   * IAM: Service account for deployment, passed as a secret `SERVICE_ACCOUNT` with bindings
      * `roles/artifactregistry.writer`
      * `roles/iam.serviceAccountTokenCreator`
      * `roles/run.admin`
  * Artifact registry: `deploydocus`
  * Cloud run
    * `deploydocus-staging` (updated on each PR merge)
+   * `deploydocus-demo` (updated once new release is created)
+   * `deploydocus` (updated when workflow that promotes demo image to prod is manually triggered and completed)

 ...and probably something else